 How does an identity verification process work?

 Identity verification leverages established governmental databases to confirm the identity of individuals.
 However, there are different types of identity verification solutions and digital identity verification.
-The process extracts data from the document provided by a person (e.g ID number or facial biometrics) and compares it with verified data (e.g government databases like passports, Drivers licenses, and more) to verify if such person is really who they say they are.
+The process extracts data from the document provided by a person (e.g ID number or facial biometrics) and compares it with verified data (e.g government databases like passports, Drivers licenses, and more) to verify if such a person is really who they say they are.

 Some of the ways through which digital identity verification works for customer due diligence include: